elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 - Create and register new action type.
 - Embed Create Alert flyout to Kibana plugins.

-To enample Alerts and Actions UI next configuration settings should be provided:
+To enable Alerts and Actions UI functionality, the next configuration settings should be provided:
 ```
 xpack.alerting.enabled: true
 xpack.actions.enabled: true